-In order to ensure the comprehensive delivery of the South Sunderland Growth Area a small contribution of £70 per dwelling will be sought towards the cost of providing dedicated planning and development advice and support.
 In cases where the council will be responsible for implementing infrastructure, the council will seek a contribution towards staffing costs.
 For example, in the case of SAMM mitigation where the council will be responsible for implementing and maintaining the mitigation measures in perpetuity, a fee will be charged.

-11.6 Infrastructure Delivery
+11.6 Infrastructure delivery